Linear Convergence of Frank-Wolfe for Rank-One Matrix Recovery Without Strong Convexity: Frank-Wolfe-Type Algorithms for Problem

 \begin{theorem} The sequence $\{\X_t\}_{t\geq 1}$ produced by Algorithm \ref{alg:fwpg} has all the guarantees stated in Theorem \ref{thm:rankoneFW} (or Theorem \ref{thm:rankoneFWimprov} if Assumption \ref{ass:funcStruct} also holds).
 Moreover, there exists $T_1 = O\left({(\beta/\delta)^3}\right)$, such that for all $t\geq T_1$ it holds that $\rank(\X_t) =1$.

-\end{theorem} \begin{proof} Note that according to the structure of the Euclidean projection over $\mS_n$ (see for instance Lemma 6 in \cite{Garber19}), when the condition in the if statement holds on some iteration $t$, then indeed the projection of $\Y_{t+1}$ onto $\mS_n$ is given by the rank one matrix $\u_1\u_1^{\top}$, and thus $\X_{t+1}$ is equivalent to the standard projected gradient update step: $\X_{t+1} \gets \Pi_{\mS_n}[\X_t-\beta^{-1}\nabla{}f(\X_t)]$.
+\end{theorem} \begin{proof} Note that according to the structure of the Euclidean projection over $\mS_n$ (see for instance Lemma 6 in \cite{Garber19}), when the condition in the if statement (line 6 of the algorithm) holds on some iteration $t$, then indeed the projection of $\Y_{t+1}$ onto $\mS_n$ is given by the rank-one matrix $\u_1\u_1^{\top}$, and thus in this case $\X_{t+1}$ is equivalent to the standard projected gradient update step: $\X_{t+1} \gets \Pi_{\mS_n}[\X_t-\beta^{-1}\nabla{}f(\X_t)]$.
 Thus, Algorithm \ref{alg:fwpg} either applies a standard projected gradient update (when the projection is rank-one), or otherwise a Frank-Wolfe update with line-search.

 In particular, if $\X_{t+1} \gets \Pi_{\mS_n}[\X_t-\beta^{-1}\nabla{}f(\X_t)]$ then, as it is well known, we have that for any $\Y\in\mS_n$,

 In particular, for any $\eta_t\in[0,1]$, setting $\Y = (1-\eta_t)\X_t + \eta_t\v_t\v_t^{\top}$, with $\v_t$ being the leading eigenvector of $-\nabla{}f_t(\X_t)$, we obtain